pbonte/Roxi-Tutorial/README.md

 - Testing results posts that report the results of a corona test a certain individual took.
 - Both rooms blue and red publish the observation events with different ontologies, i.e SOSA and SAREF respectively.

-The individuals in each room will be moving around from one room to the other.
+The people in each room will be moving around from one room to the other.

 ## Context